Crypss22/IPChecker/README.md

 ### Requirements
 * Dependencies: ```colorama``` ```requests``` ```keyring```
 > Ensure requirements are met before use of program.
-For dependency issues, please contact.

 ### Updates:
 #### Version 1.0
 * The user's API key is temporarily stored as an environment variable and only persists as long as the session.
-In future updates I hope to streamline the querying process and improve user experience by permanently and securely storing a user's API key once entered.

 #### Version 2.0 (4/16/2024)
 * Introduces the keyring library, implementing a more seamless and secure user experience.